Download

 Research and development (R&D) investment is fundamental to the delivery of new technology and knowledge into the Australian agricultural system, and is therefore an important driver of productivity growth, competitiveness and the sustainability of Australian farms.

-This report contains updated estimates of funding and expenditure on agricultural R&D to 2022 23 – where ‘funding’ is the dollar amount allocated or invested in R&D, and ‘expenditure’ is the dollar amount spent by those doing the R&D. Compared with previous estimates (to 2021-22) this report contains new data for various sources of R&D funding, and where data for 2022-23 are not yet available, imputed values have been used.
-More information is available in the ‘data notes’ section of this report.
+This report contains updated estimates of funding and expenditure on agricultural R&D to 2024-25 – where ‘funding’ is the dollar amount allocated or invested in R&D, and ‘expenditure’ is the dollar amount spent by those doing the R&D. Compared with previous estimates (to 2023-24) this report contains new data for various sources of R&D funding.

 How are these estimates generated?

 ABARES has conducted several previous studies into the value of agricultural R&D investment and the returns this has generated.
-This report builds on these analyses and uses our latest approach for measuring Australian agricultural R&D. Previous research is available here and here.
+This update builds on these analyses and uses our latest approach for measuring Australian agricultural R&D. Previous research can be downloaded below.

 Download